What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 Can You Be Excluded from Paying the Capital Gains Tax?

-You may be overwhelmed if you think you may have to pay a capital gains tax.
+You may be overwhelmed if you think you must pay a capital gains tax.

 But there are many criteria you may qualify for to bypass the capital gains tax or lower it.